logzio/documentation/docs/shipping/AWS/aws-control-tower.md

 :::caution Important
-If want to delete the S3 Hook Stack - you'll need to detach the policy "LambdaAccessBuckets" first.
+To delete the S3 Hook Stack - you'll need to detach the policy "LambdaAccessBuckets" first.
 :::